sharjeel/bashmarks/README.md

-### Bashmarks is a shell script that allows you to save and jump to commonly used directories.
+### This is a fork to add support for aliases in Bashmarks.
+Bashmarks is a shell script that allows you to save and jump to commonly used directories.
 Now supports tab completion.

 ## Install